Context Zero Logo

 Before we can teach machines to understand audio, we need to understand it ourselves.
 This chapter covers the fundamental concepts of audio - from the physics of sound waves to how computers represent and process audio data.

-Physics Behind Sound: Understanding Wave Types
+Physics Behind Sound: Understanding Wave Types (click to expand)

 Before diving into digital audio, let's understand the fundamental physics of sound.
 Sound is just one type of wave in our universe, and understanding its place in the wave spectrum helps us appreciate its unique properties.